yumu987/project/README.md

 # EENG30009 Individual Research Project 3

-A performance analysis of Single-image Super-resolution by using ESRGANs (SRGANs) upsampling in bitrate reduction scenarios
+Title: A performance analysis of Single-image Super-resolution by using ESRGANs (SRGANs) up-sampling in bit-rate reduction scenarios

+This project is Python-based and MATLAB-based.
+All reference and guidance are quoted in the scripts.
+All scripts and experimental results will remain open source.

 Supervisor:

 Dr Dimitris Agrafiotis d.agrafiotis@bristol.ac.uk

-Assessor:

-Dr Fadi Karameh fadi.karameh@bristol.ac.uk

 Contributor:

 Yumu Xie po21744@bristol.ac.uk

-University of Bristol
+School of Electrical, Electronic and Mechanical Engineering University of Bristol